Please improve your home improvements

 I bought the fan, got it home and set it in the garage, with every intention of installing it the next day, a Saturday.
 Five Saturdays later, tired of still seeing the unopened Hunter box dustily resting in the same corner of the garage, I picked it up and headed to the bedroom.
 Three hours or so later it was hung, and, I must say, it looked great; another home improvement project complete.

 But still no movement, not even a twitch.
 I pulled on the chain again, then again and again.
 Still nothing.
-I hate home improvements, and homes in general, for that matter.
+I hated home improvements, and homes in general for that matter.

 Finally I grabbed some screwdrivers and began the exploratory project of undoing my failed home improvement, to hopefully find where I’d gone wrong.
 But I couldn’t see a problem and began carefully boxing up the pieces.